 Can You Go to Jail for Wrongful Death?

-A wrongful death claim is a civil lawsuit so the defendant does not go to jail if they lose.
+A wrongful death claim is a civil lawsuit, so the defendant does not go to jail if they lose.
 Many of our law firm’s clients understandably find this frustrating.
 Someone who intentionally or recklessly causes the death of another person can be criminally prosecuted by the state.

 Our wrongful death lawyers see this in our practice, mostly in DWI cases.
 However, this is a separate proceeding that is not necessarily related to any wrongful death action.

-Finding the Right Wrongful Death Lawyer
+Finding the Right Baltimore Wrongful Death Lawyer

-Our Maryland wrongful death attorneys lawyers have handled scores of these lawsuits, helping families navigate the difficult legal issues that almost invariably occur with what is often the sudden, unexpected accidental death of a parent, spouse, or child.
+Our Maryland wrongful death attorneys have handled scores of these lawsuits, helping families navigate the difficult legal issues that almost invariably occur with what is often the sudden, unexpected accidental death of a parent, spouse, or child.

-Many of you are looking are searching for a “wrongful death lawyer near me” because you think it would be easier for the lawyer’s office to be close to you.
+Many of you are searching for a “wrongful death lawyer near me” because you think it would be easier for the lawyer’s office to be close to you.
 Our attorneys would argue you would be better served finding the best wrongful death lawyer in Maryland to maximize the settlement amount or jury compensation payout for your lawsuit.

-As attorneys experienced with the handling of wrongful death and survivor’s claims, we are committed to handling all the legal aspects for you and your family.
+As attorneys experienced with the handling of wrongful death and survivors’ claims, we are committed to handling all the legal aspects for you and your family.
 We can handle the legal issues in the wrongful death claim against those responsible, so the family can concentrate on the difficult emotional issues that come with losing a loved one.

 More Information to Better Understand Maryland Fatal Accident Claims

-- The Difference Between a Survival Action and a Wrongful Death Claim in Maryland: an explanation of the two types of claims that exist… and what that means to you.
+- The Difference Between a Survival Action and a Wrongful Death Claim in Maryland: An explanation of the two types of claims that exist… and what that means to you.

 - 5 Things You Must Know About Maryland Traffic Accident Wrongful Death Cases